viperproject/tutorial/tutorial/quantified-permissions.md

 }
 ```

 The expression `address(i)` implicitly defines a mapping between instances `i` of the quantifier and receiver references `address(i)`.
-Such receiver expressions cannot be fully-general: Viper imposes the restriction that this mapping must be provably <i>injective</i>: for any two instances of such a quantifier, the verifier must be able to prove that the corresponding receiver expressions are different.
+Such receiver expressions cannot be fully-general: Viper imposes the restriction that this mapping must be provably *injective*: for any two instances of such a quantifier, the verifier must be able to prove that the corresponding receiver expressions are different.
 As usual, this condition can be proven using any information available at the particular program point.
 In addition, injectivity is only required for instances of the quantifier for which permission is actually required; in the above example, the restriction amounts to showing that the references `address(1)`, `address(2)` and `address(3)` are pairwise unequal.
 In the following exercises, this is illustrated more thoroughly.

 //exercise//